- Majors & Minors

 Experience a rich blend of cultures, compelling history and collection of wildlife not found anywhere else.

-Spend two and a half weeks exploring South Africa, followed by a two-credit travel writing workshop.
-The study abroad program is led by Associate Professor of English and Creative Writing Glen Retief, who will share his memories of growing up in South Africa.
+Explore South Africa from a writer's perspective on this exciting study abroad program led by Associate Professor of English and Creative Writing Glen Retief, who will share his memories of growing up in South Africa.

 You'll spend 10 days in a traditional Xhosa village at Mdumbi, where you'll meet with traditional diviners and chiefs and enjoy dishes such as lamb and tomato curries and pancakes stuffed with fresh mangoes.